 The images were then processed in Pix4d software to produce a mosaic image of the entire course, geospatially correct to an accuracy of approx. 2 – 2.5cm.

 Our sister company Perth Cadcentre was then engaged to create an accurate CAD base and reticulation plan of the entire course from the captured data.
-The reticulation plan and mosaic image were then provide to the Golf Club for their own records and also to Toro Australia who converted the CAD file to ESRI shape files and overlaid active icons.
+The reticulation plan and mosaic image were then provided to the Golf Club for their own records and also to Toro Australia who converted the CAD file to ESRI shape files and overlaid active icons.
 These were then used for the front end site map for the automated reticulation system they were installing.